Sleep: A Developmental Approach

 A premature baby or a child with neurological issues also may not sleep as well.
 But that’s it in terms of medical issues – the majority of kids who are really tough sleepers are just that: tough sleepers.
 They may also be the kids who aren’t easy for their grandma, nanny, or kindergarten teacher.
 They may even be tough teenagers!
 But that shouldn’t change your approach.
 Your goal should still be to establish a short and sweet nighttime routine and not veer from the plan.

 Ahh, naptime.
-Siesta.
+A good siesta!
 Good for the baby, and great for the parents!
 When babies nap they are rejuvenating their bodies and minds, and catching up on some well-deserved rest.
 And parents get to catch up on a few things, too.
 So let’s take a look at a developmental approach to napping.

 The newborn’s schedule is all over the place, so don’t lose sleep over their nap schedule in the beginning.
 The newborn sleeps up to 14 to 16 hours a day, but there’s no schedule at all.
 They sometimes take cat naps, they feel hunger often, and they wake easily.
 Don’t overthink their sleep schedule at this stage!
 Keeping your baby awake during the day to sleep better at night is not going to work, at least not in the first few months.
 You have to just allow the schedule to emerge, and that won’t happen until around 6 weeks.
 You should start to establish a rough bedtime when your baby is 4 to 6 weeks old, but don’t even think about a nap schedule with a newborn.
 It just leads to more frustration.
 Newborns need to cluster feed and have growth spurts that make them unpredictable in the beginning.